alexchexes/php-schema2class/README.md

 - The constructor has arguments for all required properties in the schema.
 - All properties are private, with getter methods for access, and explicit type declarations for the return value (in PHP5 mode, only PHPDoc is used).
 - Static function `buildFromInput(array $data)` accepts an array (using `json_decode('{}', true)`), validates it according to the schema and creates the full object tree as return value.
 An additional mapping step is not required.
+- To disable validation against schema, you can pass 2nd parameter as `false`, like this: `buildFromInput(array $data, false)`.
+Use at your own risk.
 - Function `toJson()` returns a plain array ready for `json_encode()`.
 - Writing to any object's properties is done immutably by using `withX()` (or `withoutX()` for optional values).
 This will return a new instance of that object with the value changed.